-For The Very Best Red Velvet Cake I used the crumbs from leveling the cakes to top the cake with.
-The side was made with the tip of my small offset spatula, like this one.
+For this cake I used the crumbs from leveling the cakes to top the cake with.
+The side was made with the tip of my small offset spatula.

-I also find that using a cake turntable, like this one, I can decorate easier.
+I also find that using a cake turntable, I can decorate easier.